Portraits of the Las Vegas shooting victims

 Brian Fraser

-Brian Fraser of La Palma, California, attended the festival with a group of 20 people that included his wife and children.
+Brian Fraser of La Palma, California, attended the festival with about 20 people that included his wife and children.
 Nick Arellano, the oldest of Fraser’s four children, described him as “the most involved parent.”

 Fraser was vice president of sales at Greenpath Funding.
 The company released a statement after his death: “Brian Fraser impacted everyone who crossed his path with his infectious positive energy, his tenacious will to succeed, and his willingness to help others.

-Note: This article has been updated to reflect a change in the victim death toll.
-Correction: This story has been revised to correct the spelling of Kaden Manczuk’s name.
-Manczuk is the son of victim of Neysa Tonks.
-CNN has also corrected the name of the school district where Jenny Parks was a teacher and corrected attribution of a Facebook post regarding victim Susan Smith.